 I’m a reasonable sized guy and when it comes to hitting a punching bag, I want to hit it!
-Unfortunately when a bag is filled with rags it swings all over the place.
+Unfortunately, when a bag is filled with rags it swings all over the place.
 In a way I might as well have been punching a balloon.
-There was not enough resistance to my power.
+There was not enough resistance to handle the power.

 Most punching bags are brought filled with their special ingredients, so the need for filling isn’t necessary.
-But if you wanted your punching bag to be upgraded for your needs, then choosing the right filling will not only give you a good punching bag but it will safe guard your hands.
+But if you wanted your punching bag to be upgraded for your needs.
+Then choosing the right filling will not only give you a good punching bag but it will safe guard your hands too.

-The earlier punching bags were filled with sand.
+The earlier punching bags were mostly filled with sand.
 The main reason for this was solely for purpose of conditioning the hands and shins.
-This was a good idea and widely practised by many martial arts disciplines, unfortunately the downside was damage to knuckles and feet.
+This was a good idea and widely practised by many martial arts disciplines.
+Unfortunately, the downside was damage to knuckles and feet.

 Hand wraps should always be used when striking a punching bag, this will minimise injury to knuckles.
-This can result in the spreading of knuckles and this could later on lead to arthritis.
+If, not used can result in the spreading of knuckles and this could later on lead to arthritis.